Get A Quote

 d) It offers easy no-code workflow automation.

-e) It also offers seamless collaboration tools like whiteboard, embedded documents, section updates etc.
+e) It also offers seamless collaboration tools like whiteboard, embedded documents, section updates, etc.

-4) Adobe Workfront
+7) Adobe Workfront

 Adobe Workfront is one tool every creative team should go for.
-With the ability to integrate Adobe's Creative suit tools like Illustrator, Photoshop and Experience Cloud, Workfront is an all-in-one Project Management Tool.
+With the ability to integrate Adobe's Creative Suite tools like Illustrator, Photoshop and Experience Cloud, Workfront is an all-in-one Project Management Tool.
 Among its best features are the following:

 a) You can plan, assign and deliver projects from anywhere in the world with dynamic task management.